 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to do manual backups, then consider getting professional help, or use WordPress backup plugins.
+If you don’t want to do your own backups, then get professional assistance services, or use backup plugins.

 - For professional WordPress help and technical support, see our WordPress Services Directory